ryanschwarting/coinflip-solana-program/README.md

 This project implements a decentralized coinflip game on the Solana blockchain.
 It leverages the Anchor framework for Solana development and integrates with ORAO's Verifiable Random Function (VRF) to ensure fair and provably random outcomes.

 The game allows players to bet SOL on a coinflip, with the house acting as the counterparty.
-The smart contract manages game creation, gameplay, result determination, and payouts.
+The program manages game creation, gameplay, result determination, and payouts.

 ## Features